coderaniii/preptrack/README.md

 * Responsive design
 * User login system

-This project is under work.
+This project is a Work in Progress (WIP) and features are incomplete.